 Refunds are generally issued to the importer of record listed on the entry.
 If your company is not listed, you may not be eligible to receive the refund directly.

 CBP has been moving away from paper checks.
-Importers should confirm they are properly set up in the system to receive refunds electronically.
+Importers should confirm they are properly set up in ACE to receive refunds electronically.

 Brokers will play an important role in pulling data, filing protests, and helping navigate the process.
 But the importer remains legally responsible.
 Staying actively engaged is critical.